 Where do I take the temperature in a rack of lamb?
 Using an instant read thermometer like the Thermoworks MK4, take the temperature in the center of the rack, inserting probe only halfway into the meat.
 You want to be sure you are temping the meat in the center.

-What Wines to Pair with Lamb?
+What Wines to Pair with Smoked Lamb Chops?

 Lamb is fantastic with a variety of wines.
 Cabernet Franc is one of my favorite pairings.
 But since I live in Oregon’s Willamette Valley, I always have a few bottles of Pinot Noir around, and Pinot Noir is another excellent match for lamb (especially the bolder and darker styles).
 The fruity and savory components of a good Pinot pairs perfectly with the herb combo and earthy and slightly gamey flavors of the meat.